 Students are exposed from the beginning of their education to unique hands-on learning opportunities including a year working in the gross anatomy laboratory on full dissection (rather than prosection or virtual dissection) of a human cadaver.
 During their clinical science studies, students work in the Training and Assessment Center on simulated patients and have the opportunity to intern in a wide-variety of settings prior to graduation.

 The Lombard campus is conveniently located 15 miles from the city of Chicago with easy access by car or Metra train.
 The St. Petersburg site is conveniently located 18 miles from downtown Tampa.

 Both areas are home to some of the largest health care communities with hundreds of hospitals and area clinics, giving you countless opportunities to pursue a career in an integrated health care setting.

 National University's distinctive and innovative curriculum provides you with a comprehensive base in human biology and anatomy and extensive hands-on training in diagnosis and treatment.
 We train you to think like a physician.
-Throughout the program, you will learn how to master a variety of chiropractic techniques through our diversified technique curriculum, which also includes flexion-distraction technique.
+Throughout the program, you will learn how to master a variety of chiropractic adjustments through our diversified technique curriculum, which also includes flexion-distraction technique.
 The chiropractic program is a three phase program.

 Phase I: Basic Sciences